Do Go On - 360 - Alan Turing & The Enigma

 It's like a greater good sort of thing.

-Yeah, they change the way the enigmas work
+They change the way the enigmas work.

-and so now we've got to start from square one.
+And so now we've got to start from square one.

 Brutal decisions to be made.